What is Endometriosis?

 - Reduce/Limit – alcohol, red meat, sugar, caffeine

-- Exercise improves circulation and release endorphins resulting in a decrease in pain
+- Exercise improves circulation and releases endorphins resulting in a decrease in pain

 - Chaste Tree – this herb has the ability to balance our estrogen and progesterone resulting in allowing the body to decrease the amount of estrogen